Trial of Sheikh Hasina: Verdict

+Further charges

+Following the death sentence, on 27 November, three cases brought by the Anti-Corruption Commission (ACC) over property purchases in the Purbachal New Town project. resulted in a further 7-year sentence for each charge by Judge Mohammad Abdullah Al Mamun of Dhaka Special Judge Court-5.
+His judgement ruled:

+[Hasina's conduct] demonstrates a persistent corruption mindset rooted in entitlement, unchecked power, and a greedy eye for public property.
+Treating public land as a private asset, she directed her greedy eye toward state resources and manipulated official procedures to benefit herself and her close relatives.

+Her son, Sajeeb Wazed, and daughter, Saima Wazed, were also sentenced to five years in prison in one of the cases.
+Public Prosecutor Khan Moinul Hasan south to appeal the verdict seeking the maximum sentence.

 Reactions

 Pre-verdict

 The Awami League, now banned from electoral politics, condemned the tribunal as a "kangaroo court" and accused the interim government of weaponising the judiciary to suppress dissent.
 Party general secretary Obaidul Quader called the trial a "farce" designed for political vendetta by "anti-liberation" forces.
-Hasina's son Sajeeb Wazed Joy, predicted that his mother would be sentenced to death, but they would not appeal the verdict to the Supreme Court of Bangladesh unless an elected government took office and assured that she would be safe because India is providing her with security.
+Hasina's son and advisor Sajeeb Wazed Joy, predicted that his mother would be sentenced to death, but they would not appeal the verdict to the Supreme Court of Bangladesh unless an elected government took office with the Awami League as well as threatening again to disrupt the 2026 general election.
+He also said that she would be safe because India is providing her with security.
 He further threatened to block the 2026 Bangladeshi general election following their party's ban.

+Former information minister Mohammad Ali Arafat dismissed the trial and against Hasina as a “scripted” and “sham” process, alleging it was controlled by the interim government of Muhammad Yunus.
+He further claimed that Bangladesh is under the influence of “jihadists” and accused Jamaat-e-Islami of infiltrating and capturing the administration.

 International observers, including the United Nations Human Rights Office, expressed cautious support for judicial accountability while warning of serious rights concerns and urging impartiality.

 British journalist David Bergman expressed concern that the Tribunal-appointed lawyer representing both Sheikh Hasina and her co-accused, Asaduzzaman Khan, poses a conflict of interest, as their legal defenses could differ significantly and each should have separate representation.

 Prior to the announcement of the verdict, Hasina released an audio message in which she asserted that the allegations and charges against her were "false" and that she was still alive.